LeiRui/M4-visualization-exp/README.md

 1. Download Java
 2. Download `M4-visualization-exp` Folder
-3. Guides to "7.2 Experiments with Varying Parameters"
+3. Guides to "1.1 Motivation"
-4. Guides to "7.3 Ablation Study"
+4. Guides to "8.1 Experiments with Varying Parameters"
-5. Guides to "1.1 Motivation"
+5. Guides to "8.2 Applications to Other Visualizations"